bruhmomen69/OpenProjects/DESCRIPTION.md

 # ZealousChat
 *A modern, MiniMessage-powered chat formatter for Paper & Spigot servers*

-ZealousChat replaces Vanilla chat with a fully–configurable system built on the Paper's high performance **AsyncChatEvent** and **MiniMessage** components.
+ZealousChat replaces Vanilla chat with a fully configurable system built on the Paper's high performance **AsyncChatEvent** and **MiniMessage** components.
 It ships with rank/world specific formats, private messaging, inventory placeholders and a granular permission model – all while remaining light-weight and production ready.

 ---